pikiby/projects/Hotels/README.md

 sklearn - tool for creating and training a model;
 pandas - data processing.

-The model uses RandomForestRegression algorithm.
+The model uses RandomForestRegression algorithm..